External freedom to speak up policy for NHS workers

 • the potential impact of the issues raised on patient safety

-• whether the matters have already been looked at, or investigated, by another appropriate organisation (for example, the trust) and how effective its response has been
+• whether the matters have already been looked at, or investigated, by another appropriate organisation (for example, the integrated care board has already reviewed the concerns under the delegation agreement) and how effective the response has been

 • our confidence in the ability of the organisation’s senior leadership to respond and investigate effectively